July 17, 2019

 Now if the genius Ernest can admit this in earnest, so can I. Upon reading this passage, I realize that:

-- Overcoming fear of failure is the same as trying to build a new habit (like fitness, eating healthy) or learning something new like a language.
+- Overcoming fear of failure in art is the same as trying to build a new habit (like fitness, eating healthy) or learning something new like a language.
 You must persevere despite all discomfort.

 - It is the artistic journey that matters, not the destination.
 It is of little importance, whether it will be a beautiful piece of art or it will be thrown to the bin.
 No art practice time is wasted.